muksiddheswar/Reinforcement-Learning-Ensemble/methods.md

 it will receive a reward of -2 and remain in the same place (state is not changed).
 For every other move (moving from one tile to the next), the agent receives a reward of -0.1.
-Even though it did not collide with a wall or border, it was given a negative score to discourage it from wandering around.
+Even though it does not collide with a wall or border, it gets a negative score to discourage it from wandering around.
+An agent learns in different trials.
+Such trial starts with the agent in the starting position and ends when it reaches the goal positions or has wandered for 1000 consecutive action without reaching the goal.

 <!---